-Cilantro is a great herb that adds such a great flavor to so many dishes.
-Here I am going to go over a few simple steps on how to cut cilantro so you can start adding it into your dishes!
+Cilantro is a great herb that adds a great flavor to so many dishes.
+Here I am going to go over a few simple steps on how to cut cilantro so you can start adding it to your dishes!

 The great bright green color of cilantro makes it great to use as a garnish, but if you haven’t used it in your soups, salads, or other dishes you are missing out.

 It adds a nice light lemony flavor that can be game-changing to many dishes.

 How to cut cilantro in 2 simple steps

 Cilantro, with its distinctive aroma and refreshing taste, can transform a dish from ordinary to extraordinary.
 Cutting this delicate herb may seem simple, but doing it correctly can make a significant difference in retaining its unique flavor profile.